Crliu4/supreme_court_verdict_predictor/README.md

-# CAPP30255 Advanced Machine Learning for Public Policy Final Project
+# CAPP 30255 - Advanced Machine Learning for Public Policy Final Project

 ## Supreme Court Verdict Prediction
 As the highest court in the land, the Supreme Court hears cases that impact the country’s social,